stacy-d-610/projects/Class Projects/Yelp Dataset Analysis/README.md

 # Yelp Dataset Analysis

 ## Project Overview
-The purpose of this project is to train and evaluate models to predict the Elite status of Yelp reviwers.
+The purpose of this project is to train and evaluate models to predict the Elite status of Yelp reviewers.
 Four supervised learning algorithms were used in this project: Random Forest, LDA and QDA, logistic regression, and K-Nearest Neighbors.

 ## Data
 The data given to us is based off of the [Yelp Open Dataset](https://www.yelp.com/dataset), but had been modified for in-class use and is therefore not included.
 The dataset given included 53845 observations with 18 variables, which are as follows: